Premium search APIs

 Since search queries can match so many Tweets, matching data are returned one 'page' at a time.
 Data requests include a

 maxResults parameter (which defaults to 100 and has a maximum of 500) that determine how many Tweets to return per page, while the count endpoint will include 31-days worth of data per page.
 In both cases, a

 next token will be provided in responses that exceed the page limits, which users can use to paginate through the data.
 You will be provided a new

 next token in subsequent requests to page through the entire set of Tweets associated with the query.

 Like all Twitter APIs, there are initial steps to take to prepare for API integration.
 The premium APIs can be set up using a Twitter app through the developer portal.
-To start a developer account, please apply here and wait for approval.
+To apply for a developer account, please click here and wait for approval.
 Once approved to use the developer portal, set up a development environment for the Search Tweets endpoints.
 The developer portal enables the deployment of independent environments (i.e. dev, staging, prod) with different rate limits, consumption, filter-sets, user permissions, etc. You can also manage the product package that you subscribe to through this portal.

 When you are finished with those steps you should have a Twitter App Consumer Key and Token for authentication through your Twitter app, along with a search endpoint from the developer portal.

 If you are using the full-archive endpoint:

 Where my_env_name is the development environment name you select.